Enable SAML Authentication on a Site

 Beginning in November 2024 (Tableau 2024.3), you can enable multiple authentication types and methods on a site.
 To change what authentication you want available on the site, enable or disable the authentication configurations.

-1. Sign in to Tableau Cloud as a site administrator and select the site.
+1. Sign in to the Tableau Cloud site as a site administrator.

 2. Select Settings > Authentication.